bkauf/next-store/README.md

 ### Setup the Demo application

-The following steps will walk through adding the nessessary variables to the demo application, creating a container for it, then running it on Google Cloud Run
+The following steps will walk through adding the nessessary variables to the demo application, creating a container for it, then running it on Google Cloud Run.

 1. Get your Gemini API key
     Go to https://developers.generativeai.google/ to create a Gemini API key.
 This is necessary to be able to run the demo.